Jollywatt/GeometricAlgebra.jl/docs/src/design.md

 ```

 This makes it easy to achieve high performance for basic multivector operations by first performing the calculation symbolically, then converting the resulting expression into unrolled code.
-(See [`generated_multivector_function`](@ref) for details.)
+(See [`symbolic_optim`](@ref) for details.)

 ```julia
 julia> u, v = Multivector{4,2}.(eachcol(rand(6,2)));